KiiPlatform/ebisu/tio/README.md

 ## Set-up `tio_handler_t` instance

-Here's the extracte set-up code from example app.
+Here's the set-up code extracted from example app.
 The full code can be checked [handler_init() in example.c](linux-sample/example.c)

 ```c